Auditing of System and Processes

-System audits are one of the key management tools for achieving the objectives set out in the policy of the organization.
+Auditing of the system / processes is one of the key management tools for achieving the objectives set out in the policy of the organization.
 A system audit is a disciplined approach to evaluate and improve the effectiveness of a system.
 The system audit also provides objective evidence concerning the need for the reduction, elimination and most importantly, prevention of non conformities.
 The results of these audits can be used by the management for improving the performance of the organization.
-System audits are carried out by the trained auditors who can be organization own staff or staff of an external auditing agency or independent professional auditors.
-They are carried out by looking up for objective evidence.
+Systems audits are carried out by the trained auditor who can be organization own employee or a person of an external auditing agency or independent professional auditor.
+The audit is carried out by looking up for objective evidence.

+System audits are normally carried out for such objectives as (i) to evaluate the organization system against a system standard, (ii) to determine the conformity or non conformity of the system elements with the specified requirements, (iii) to determine the effectiveness of the implemented system in meeting the specified objectives, (iv) to offer an opportunity for improvement in the system, and (v) to meet statutory and regulatory requirements.
 In the latest approach to the systems audit, the auditors are expected to go beyond mere auditing for the compliance by focusing on risk, status, and importance.
 This means they are expected to make more judgments on what is effective, rather than merely adhering to what is formally prescribed.

 Terms used in a system audit